CAFOD has worked in El Salvador since the 1970s. We focus on agriculture, promoting a culture of peace and justice, and empowering women.

 CAFOD in El Salvador

 CAFOD has worked with local partners and communities in El Salvador since 1974.
-We are inspired by Archbishop Oscar Romero and his insistence on the need for peace, justice, equality, and respect for human rights.
-Together, we are supporting people to have the skills and opportunities to fulfil their potential.
+We are inspired by Saint Oscar Romero and his insistence on the need for peace, justice, equality and respect for human rights.

-- We help farming families like Edelmira’s to grow more and better crops, keep animals and save and earn more money.
+- Helping farming families to grow more and better crops, raise animals and earn a better income.

-- We help women know their rights, develop their self-esteem and become leaders in their communities.
+- Supporting women to know their rights, develop their self-esteem and become leaders in their communities.